Studying with us

 Unrivalled access

-Having the largest number of telescopes allows our students the best hands-on experience.
+With more telescopes than any other UK teaching observatory, our students are able gain the best hands-on experience.
 Your first visit to Bayfordbury begins within a few weeks of starting your degree, and a number of module choices allow observing practicals in every level of the degree.
-Practical group sizes are typically 3-4 per telescope, allowing everyone a chance to use the equipment.
+Practical group sizes are typically 2-3 people per telescope, allowing everyone a chance to take control of observatory equipment.

 Rural location